br3nt/proc_evaluate/README.md

 lambda.call() # ArgumentError: wrong number of arguments (given 0, expected 3)
 ```

-The `evaluate` method has been added to the Object class to simply return the value of the variable.
+The `evaluate` method has been added to the Object class to return the evaluated value of the variable.
-The `evaluate` method is overriden on the Proc class to allow parameters to be passed to lambdas in the same flexible way as procs.
+The `evaluate` method is overridden on the Proc class to allow parameters to be passed to lambdas in the same flexible way as procs.
 This takes into consideration, required/optional/remaining parameters, and required/optional/remaining keyword parameters.

 ## Usecase Examples

-My gem or library or dsl requires a value from the developer.
+Your gem or library or dsl requires a value from the developer.
-I want to allow the developer the greatest possible flexibility with the value they provide.
+You want to allow the developer the greatest possible flexibility with the value they provide.

-A contrived usecase of allowing a develop to define an OpenIdConnect endpoint at config time vs request time:
+A contrived usecase of allowing a developer to define an OpenIdConnect endpoint at config time vs request time:

 ```ruby
 # define endpoint at config time
 OpenIdConnectClient.config do |c|